Jodi Kantor and Meghan Twohey in Conversation with Matthew Purdy

 Thanks to our community partner, Montclair Art Museum, this event will be held during their “Free First Thursday” programming.
 Registration to the evening is not required but please register here for this talk so we can provide updates or schedule changes via e-mail.
 (This event was rescheduled from 2018 so those prior event registrations have been saved.)

-Watchung Booksellers will have both authors’ books available for purchase and signing at the close of the event.…
+Thanks to our Series Sponsors, The Montclair Foundation and Investors Foundation, for their support.
+Watchung Booksellers will have copies of both authors’ books for sale and signing at the end of the event.…

 Daniel Okrent, a journalist at The New York Times, will discuss his book THE GUARDED GATE: Bigotry, Eugenics, and the Law That Kept Two Generations of Jews, Italians, and Other European Immigrants Out of America with Montclair author, reporter, columnist, TV Analyst and lecturer Jonathan Alter.

 About the book: by the widely celebrated New York Times bestselling author of Last Call—the powerful, definitive, and timely account of how the rise of eugenics helped America close the immigration door to “inferiors” in the 1920s.

 A forgotten, dark chapter of American history with implications for the current day, The Guarded Gate tells the story of the scientists who argued that certain nationalities were inherently inferior, providing the intellectual justification for the harshest immigration law in American history.
 Brandished by the upper class Bostonians and New Yorkers—many of them progressives—who led the anti-immigration movement, the eugenic arguments helped keep hundreds of thousands of Jews, Italians, and other unwanted groups out of the US for more than 40 years.

 Watchung Booksellers will have copies of the authors’ books on hand for purchase and signing.